Bell Equine Veterinary Clinic - Emergency Contact Information

 Press 1 to have your call diverted directly to our pager service who will contact the duty vet for you.

-Press 2 for a non-urgent message, which our receptionists will return when they are next back in the office.
+Press 2 to leave a non-urgent message, which our receptionists will respond to during working hours the following day.

 Please stay by the phone and one of our vets will ring you back within 10 minutes.
 Try to keep the line clear until we contact you.
 If the vet does not call you within 10 minutes, please call 01622 813700 again and the pager service will contact the vet again.